hmlongco/RxSwiftWidgets/README.md

 }
 ```

 Our *UserListWidget* is a *WidgetView*, whose job is to return a single widget container that defines the interface for that view.

-WidgetView's can represent entire screens, as shown here; or the can be used to runder portions of a screen, as shown in the *UserPhotoWidget* sample below.
+WidgetView's can represent entire screens, as shown here; or they can be used to render portions of a screen, as done here with the *UserPhotoWidget*.
+We'll discuss the *UserPhotoWidget* in more detail a bit later.

-In this case, the widget returned is a *TableWidget* which, as you might expect, generates a UITableView.
+In this case, our WidgetView returns a *TableWidget* which, as you might expect, generates a UITableView.
 TableWidgets, in turn, can contain multiple static and dynamic Section widgets.
 Here we just have one, a *DynamicTableSectionWidget*.

 DynamicTableSectionWidgets are just that, dynamic, and here it's bound to an observable array in our view model.
 Whenever the observable sends a new users event the table rows are automatically updated and regenerated.

 The *DynamicTableSectionWidget* initializer also takes a closure that, when called, returns the widget needed for each row to display the data for each user.
-In this case it's just a simple *TableCellWidget* that shows the user's name.
+In this case it's just a simple *TableCellWidget* that shows the user's photo and name.

+Note that while you can use a standard table cell in RxSwiftWidgets, the contents of these cells are also built using widgets!
+In this case it's a simple horizontal stack showing the user's photo and name.

-It also has an *onSelect* modifier that's called whenever the user taps on a cell.
+Our section also has an *onSelect* modifier that's called whenever the user taps on a cell.
 As shown, it uses a *navigatior* instance to construct and push a new *UserDetailsWidget* onto the navigation stack.

 The *TableWidget* itself has an *onRefresh* modifier.
 Here we reload our data when the view is initially created as well as whenever the user does a pull-to-refresh.